poniponiponiponiponiponiponiponiponi/poniponiponiponiponiponiponiponiponi.github.io/_posts/2023-12-29-Potluck-CTF-Writeups.markdown

     write r0 r1 0
 ```

-Then when the program finishes executing we return and our rop chain is executed resulting in a shell.
+Then when the threads finish executing we return from called functions and our rop chain is executed resulting in a shell.
 There is the whole exploit code:
 ```python
 #!/usr/bin/env python3